Nathan MacKinnon Game Preview: Avalanche vs. Ducks

 MacKinnon Stats vs. the Ducks

-- On defense, the Ducks are giving up 81 total goals (3.5 per game) which ranks 27th in the NHL.
+- The Ducks are 25th in goals allowed, giving up 84 total goals (3.5 per game) in the NHL.

 |2023-2024 Season